 It was really hard to narrow my list to only ten.
 There are a lot of other good books out there, so please share them below.
 I’m always looking for good book recommendations.

 Building on the last blog of making holistic New Year’s resolutions, another method I’ve learned to set effective New Year’s resolutions is having SMART goals.
 This helps create realistic goals that I can tell at the end of the year if I’ve accomplished them or not.
 Too many times I’ve had broad aims in January I failed to revisit during the year.
 Then I’m startled at the end of the year when I didn’t meet them.
-Someone explained a SMART method to better make and keep my goals.
+Someone then told me about a SMART method to better make and keep my goals.